-In July 2021, the Company issued 6,325,000 shares of common stock in a public offering, which included 825,000 shares of common stock issued upon the underwriter's exercise in full of an option to purchase additional shares of common stock.
+Since raising \$166.3 million from its IPO in August 2020, the Company has issued additional shares of common stock.
+From time to time, the Company's Board of Directors issues common stock for its stock-based compensation plans and for its ESPP.
+Additionally, in July 2021, the Company issued 6,325,000 shares of common stock in a public offering, which included 825,000 shares of common stock issued upon the underwriter's exercise in full of an option to purchase additional shares of common stock.
 The price to the public for each share was \$14.00.
 The Company received gross proceeds of \$88.6 million from the offering.
-Net of underwriting discounts and commission and other offering expenses, the Company received proceeds of \$82.7 million from the offering.
+Net of underwriting discounts and commission and other offering expenses, the Company received proceeds of \$82.7 million.